Mushrooms sauteed in wine and mustard pairs perfectly with sweet Swiss chard in this Rolled Pork Loin Roast.

 If your layers are less even in thickness than you would like, you can always pound them to uniform thickness using a meat mallet or rolling pin.
 (It’s a good way to get out some of that end of December stress!)

-You will want to have three strips of kitchen twine handy to tie the roll so it doesn’t spring open and mess up the Christmas zen you’ve just created.
+You will want to have three strips of kitchen twine handy to tie the roll so it doesn’t spring open and disturb the beautifully stuffed roll that you’ve created.

-Here’s a bonus – You could do all the work a day ahead of time.
-Just cover and refrigerate the loin after you roll it.
-The next morning, give it a quick sear and pop it into the oven to roast.
-Or, you can take the roast out of the refrigerator 2 hours prior to cooking to allow it to come to room temperature.
+Just cover and refrigerate the loin after you roll (and tie) it.
+The next morning, simple bring it to room temperature on the counter for 2 hours before roasting.
 (It might take slightly longer to cook if it comes straight from the fridge, since it’s cooking from cold rather than room temp.
-Just keep testing it with a thermometer looking for that magic 170 degrees!)
+Just keep testing it with a thermometer looking for that magic 160 degrees!)

 - 2 garlic cloves, minced